 We would like to meet with you to gather information about the area and answer any questions you may have.

 Once this initial consultation phase is complete, ATCO will refine the routes.
-We will then begin another round of consultations with landowners in the vicinity of the selected route options to gather additional input (see The Schedule below).
+We will then begin another round of consultations with landowners in the vicinity of the selected route options, and the new Drury Substation to gather additional input (see The Schedule below).

 In developing route options, ATCO must consider a range of route constraints and barriers including proximity to residences (see Transmission Routes section above).
 We undertake extensive studies to understand the potential impacts on wildlife, wetlands and other sensitive areas.

 In addition to the in-person and telephone consultations that ATCO will undertake, we invite anyone who is interested in the Project to:

-- join us at an open house (see insert for dates and locations); - provide feedback and share other information using the enclosed reply form and postage paid envelope; and - be a part of the conversation.
+- join us for the open house - provide feedback and share other information using the enclosed reply form and postage paid envelope; and - be a part of the conversation.
 If you have any questions, concerns or other information regarding this Project, we want to hear from you.